nswami-ds-sw-proj/CMU_11485_Deep_Learning/HW1/README.md

 # Part 1

-In this section, I implemented Multi-Layer Perceptron (MLP) linear layers, activations, loss functions and basic optimization techniques in Mytorch.
+In this section, I implemented Multi-Layer Perceptron (MLP) linear layers, activations, loss functions and basic optimization techniques in my own version of Pytorch, including engineering an auto-differentiation engine similar to that used by Pytorch during backpropagation.

 # Part 2